-Password Mgr is easily the best option along with 2FV Two factor verification.
+A password manager (For example Dashlane, Lastpass) is easily the best option along with 2FV Two-factor verification.

 Furthermore, if you don’t like content or the nature of a message just received, take a breath before responding, think, take your time.
 Remember it’s social media not unsocial media.

 There’s no substitute for knowing what your online presence says.
 Some of this you’ll know because you created it!
 However, an online reputation is a two-way street.
 Sit down one day, see if what you have posted over the last 5 years would pass the ‘Grandmother test’.
 Would your Granny be impressed or annoyed, upset, that’s the test.
 If you are shocked yourself, it’s bad.

 Do you allow comments, if so what do they say?.
 Remember it’s how the world see who you are.
 If there are negative comments, read them, consider deleting them.
 Don't forget your social media profile, postings, are a big part of developing proper relationship including attracting new boyfriends, girlfriends.